What Constitutes Driving a Vehicle In Your Orange County DUI Case?

 A “vehicle” is a device by which a person or property may be moved on a highway, excepting a device moved exclusively by human power or used exclusively upon stationary rails or tracks.
 That is – the general rule is that any device with a motor that has been designed to be driven on highways is considered a vehicle.

 Get Help With Your Orange County DUI Case

 An effective DUI defense requires an attorney with extensive experience and a thorough understanding of DUI law and DMV hearings to keep you out of jail and your driver’s license active.
-At Coffey & Coffey we have the knowledge, experience, and resources to challenge the state prosecutors who are trying to put you in jail.
-For a free consultation, please contact the dedicated Orange County DUI attorneys at Coffey and Coffey by phoning (800) 706-7888 today.
+At the Law Office of Mike Coffey Attorney at Law& the Law Office of Mike Coffey Attorney at Lawwe have the knowledge, experience, and resources to challenge the state prosecutors who are trying to put you in jail.
+For a free consultation, please contact the dedicated Orange County DUI attorneys at the Law Office of Mike Coffey Attorney at Lawand the Law Office of Mike Coffey Attorney at Lawby phoning (800) 706-7888 today.